stuffmatic/chebyshev-calculator/README.md

 # Chebyshev approximation calculator

 This is a web app that generates code for efficiently approximating mathematical functions of one variable (you can [try it out here](https://stuffmatic.com/chebyshev)).
 This is useful when performance matters more than perfect accuracy, for example in embedded systems.
-The app can currently generate C, Python and Rust code.
+The app can currently generate C, Go, Python and Rust code.

 Functions are approximated using so called [Chebyshev expansions](https://en.wikipedia.org/wiki/Chebyshev_polynomials), which are numerically well behaved and can be [evaluated very efficiently](https://en.wikipedia.org/wiki/Clenshaw_algorithm).
 From a programmer's point of view, a Chebyshev expansion is just an array of numbers (coefficients) that is passed to a simple function that iterates over them to evaluate the approximation.
 This code is generated for you.
 For smooth enough target functions, the coefficients quickly approach zero and only a few are needed to get a close approximation.